 However, Some patients report IBS relief by ibuprofen.
 This is an exception and not the rule.
 And this can be explained by a variety of causes:

-1- Overlap of IBS pain with other chronic pain syndromes like fibromyalgia: This is Not uncommon association.
+1- Overlap of IBS pain with other chronic pain syndromes like fibromyalgia: This is Not an uncommon association.
 People with fibromyalgia have widespread muscle and joint pain.
 (Reference)

 You can read more about fibromyalgia and IBS here.

 2- Overlap of IBS pain with menstrual pain in females: period pain can be confused as IBS. if you are a female and experience abdominal pain before or during menstruation, this can be confused with IBS pain.